Adolf Hitler in popular culture: After the start of the war

 One spoof of Hitler appeared in a short propaganda film created in 1942 by Charles A. Ridley of the British Ministry of Information that had among other names, Schichlegruber - Doing the Lambeth Walk and Lambeth Walk – Nazi Style.
 The film features footage of Hitler and other Nazis taken from Triumph of the Will and edited in such a way to make it appear they are marching and dancing to "The Lambeth Walk", a dance common at the time (including in Germany) but despised by the Nazis.
 The use of the footage was intended to give audiences is Britain and other Allied countries a good laugh and make Nazis angry.
 The film was distributed uncredited to various newsreel companies that gave the film other titles such as Hoch der Lambeth Valk: A Laugh-Time Interlude, Lambeth Walk - Nazi Style, Gen. Adolf Takes Over and Panzer Ballet.
 The newsreel companies would supply their own narration for the clip.
-When Nazi Propaganda Chief Joseph Goebbels saw this film, he ended so enraged that he left the screening room kicking chairs and screaming profanities.
+When Nazi propaganda chief Joseph Goebbels saw this film, he ended up so enraged that he left the screening room kicking chairs and screaming profanities.

-Apart from films, Hitler was the subject for several comic book superheroes who battled Hitler directly or indirectly in comics published during World War II.
+Apart from films, Hitler was the enemy of several comic book superheroes who battled Hitler directly or indirectly in comics published during World War II.
 Superheroes that fought Hitler include Superman, Captain America, the Shield, and Namor the Sub-Mariner.
-The front cover of Captain America Comics #1, the first Captain America comic showed Captain America hitting Hitler on the jaw.
+The front cover of Captain America Comics #1, Captain America's first appearance, showed him punching Hitler in the jaw.
 Captain America's archenemy, the Red Skull, was established as being an apprentice to Hitler.
 In Superman #15 the dictator Razan appeared, who attempted to invade a nearby democratic nation.
 Superman defeated his army, and Razan was shot while trying to escape.